What is a clinical research associate?

 Make sure you network

 Remember, not every company will advertise all its vacancies so you should consider other approaches too.
-Networking with recruiters and hiring managers and uploading your CV to a database are two great ways that employers and recruiters with CRA jobs can find you.
+Networking for jobs in the life sciences industry and uploading your CV to a database are two great ways that employers and recruiters with CRA jobs can find you.

-Once a CRA has reached senior level, there are typically three main routes a career in clinical research can take.
-You will either be a manager of the trial process, a manager of people or a project manager.
+Once a CRA has reached a senior level, there are typically three main routes a career in clinical research can take.

 Usually responsible for managing, coordinating, and overseeing various aspects of the trial.
 Typical duties will involve supervising staff, implementing study tools and documents, overseeing trial budgets and providing strategic input into trials.